Monthly Budget Plan for Indian Families – Step-by-Step Guide in 2026

 • Shopping

-Use apps like Walnut, Money Manager, or a simple Excel sheet to track these.
+Pro Tip: Use apps like Walnut, Money Manager, or Google Sheets to track daily expenses.

 4. Allocate Budget Categories (50-30-20 Rule)

-For Indian families, you can modify this to suit your priorities (like education or elder care).
+For Indian families, you can adjust this ratio — for example, allocate more to education or healthcare.

 5. Set Monthly Savings Goals